RiverRuby/digital-garden/content/music.md

-I've been singing for 10 years, I love singing and I love music.
-My love for this is documented elsewhere. 🔥
+I've been singing for 10 years!
+I love singing and I love music.
+It's spiritual, honestly. sound, man, so fucking wild

+My love for this is documented elsewhere 🔥🏛